-Working With the News Media: Tips and Tools
+Working with the Media: Tips and Tools

-Building Your Media Contact List
+Media Contact Lists

 Media Engagement Tips

 The following tips and tools will help you build and sustain media interest in your prevention efforts, even beyond your Communities Talk activity.

 - News reporters are interested in new or interesting information about a topic.
 When reaching out to media, frame your message around something new and compelling about underage drinking prevention and your Communities Talk activity.
 Are you releasing new data?
 Did underage drinking decrease or increase in your local community?
 Will a local or national celebrity or influencer be a speaker?

 - Reporters are frequently on deadline and may not return messages quickly.
 Be patient but persistent in drawing their attention to your activity.
 Follow up if needed by sending a second email or calling them directly about your request.
 Consider changing your subject line in the follow-up email to grab their attention.

 - Be prepared to help write the story by creating a press kit prior to your activity.
 A press kit typically includes a media advisory or a press release, talking points, an agenda if applicable, speaker bios, pictures and videos (you must state they have permission to use any pictures and videos you provide), and other information useful to a reporter to cover your story or event accurately.
 For reporters providing on-site coverage (when possible), consider adding a map and parking information to make their attendance easier.
 Always thank reporters for their time, even if they are unable to respond to your request.
 Underage drinking prevention is an ongoing process that is aided by media partnerships built over time, and a reporter may be interested in supporting the next activity.

 - Reporters are more responsive to requests when they receive information in a ready-to-use format and style.
 For example, copy and paste your media advisory and a link to your online press kit directly into an email so a reporter doesn't need to open additional attachments.
 If you must send attachments, try to send PDFs.